The best part about the Mediterranean diet

 How:

-Combine balanced diet + regular physical activity
+Combine a balanced diet + regular physical activity.

 Track progress (weight, waist circumference)